AlexanderShushunov/upsource/README.md

 or build image from Dockerfile

-`sudo docker build --tag ashushunov/upsource --rm=true .`
+`sudo docker build --tag ashushunov/upsource --rm .`

 The Upsource version is **2.0.3462**.
 It is installed in /usr/local/upsource.